 We’re one of the largest advocates in nutrition, for the benefits whole foods and living well can bring to our health.
 But, we need to be careful when it’s communicated that a certain food can directly treat an illness—especially when there’s not a whole lot of evidence to back it up.

-First things first, let’s take a look at the nutrients found in this crunchy and hydrating vegetable celery.
+First things first, let’s take a look at the array of nutrients found in this crunchy and hydrating vegetable celery.

 Nutrition In Celery

 Celery is crunchy, slightly salty, sometimes sweet, and very rich in water.
 It’s a great addition to salads, soups, stir-fry, and even smoothies for the texture and the flavor.
 If you haven’t checked out this Celery and Olive salad, try this!